heisenlord/funjokesChromeExtension/README.md

 ## License

 This project is licensed under the License.
-See the nishanthreddy.vercel.app file for details.
+See the www.nishanthreddy.vercel.app file for details.

 ## Contact